 Substance Abuse In College Students: Statistics & Rehab Treatment

-Learn why college students abuse drugs, the types of drugs they abuse, and what types of treatment options are available for them.
+Learn why college students misuse drugs, the types of drugs they use, and what types of treatment options are available for them.

 What you will learn:

-Understand the effects of study drugs, binge drinking, and drinking games.
+Understand the effects of certain drugs, binge drinking, and drinking games

-What are colleges and universities doing to help students and learn what programs are offered to students.
+What colleges and universities are doing to help students

-Substance abuse is (unfortunately) common among college students and can result in a range of academic, physical, mental, and social problems.
-One study found that nearly half of participating college students met the criteria for at least one substance use disorder (SUD), while the 2019 Monitoring the Future survey found the highest rates of marijuana and some illicit drug use, particularly amphetamines, cocaine, hallucinogens, and MDMA, among those of typical college age (early to mid-20s).1,2
+Substance misuse is (unfortunately) common among college students and can result in a range of academic, physical, mental, and social problems.
+One study found that nearly half of participating college students met the criteria for at least one substance use disorder (SUD).
+And according to the 2024 Monitoring the Future survey, in 2023, young adults aged 19-30 had historically high prevalence levels of cannabis, vaping cannabis and nicotine, and hallucinogen use.1,2

-Alcohol and drug use in college can interfere with your academic performance, decrease the chances of obtaining post-college employment, and cause many additional consequences.1,2 Continue reading to learn more about substance abuse in the college student population, and what you can do to seek help if you or someone you know is struggling with drug use in college.
+Alcohol and drug use in college can interfere with your academic performance, decrease the chances of obtaining post-college employment, and cause many additional consequences.1

-College is intended to be an era of self-discovery, unbridled potential complemented by lifelong friendships, independence, and experiencing what the world has to offer.
-But for tens of thousands of students, the weight of unforgiving expectations placed on them by parents, teachers, other students, society, and even themselves, sometimes worsens in college.
+College is intended to be an era of self-discovery, independence, and experiencing what the world has to offer.
+But for so many students, the weight of expectations placed on them by parents, teachers, other students, society, and even themselves, sometimes makes these college years incredibly challenging.

-The National Institute on Alcohol Abuse and Alcoholism (NIAAA) explains that college students frequently use and abuse alcohol, with many students seeing alcohol use as a ritualistic part of college.
-However, many students also come to campus with pre-existing drinking habits as well.5
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) explains that college students frequently use and misuse alcohol.
+However, many students come to campus with pre-existing drinking habits as well.5

-The drugs most commonly abused by college students include:1,2,6
+Besides alcohol, the substances most commonly used by college students include:1,2,6

 • Marijuana.
-Past-year and past-month abuse of marijuana are highest among people aged 21-22.
-Vaping marijuana is highest among people in their early 20’s.
+Past-year and past-month use of marijuana are highest among people in their early 20s.
+Vaping marijuana is highest among people aged 19-20.

 • MDMA (ecstasy), LSD, and other psychedelic or hallucinogenic drugs.
-These drugs have gained popularity in recent years, with many students using them out of curiosity, to have the overall psychedelic experience, or to escape.
+Hallucinogen use has risen in recent years.
 Micro-dosing, the act of using small doses of hallucinogens to achieve a slight effect, has also increased among college students in recent years.

 Does Insurance Cover Rehab for College Students?

-Yes, insurance typically covers rehab for college students.
-Many college students who are under the age of 25 are still eligible to be covered for treatment under their parent’s insurance policy.
+Yes, insurance typically covers at least part of the cost of rehab for college students.
+Many college students, who are under the age of 25, are still eligible to be covered for treatment under their parent’s insurance policy.
 However, the extent to which your rehab stay will be covered depends on your insurance policy, copay, and deductible.
-AAC is in-network with many insurance companies.
-Discover whether your treatment may be fully or partially covered by using our online SSVOB form below.
+American Addiction Centers is in-network with many insurance companies.
+You can verify your insurance coverage by filling out the form below.

 • Decreased academic performance.
-Substance abuse can lead to a lower GPA, less time spent studying, missing class, getting behind on assignments, dropping out, or being expelled.
+Substance misuse can lead to a lower GPA, less time spent studying, missing class, getting behind on assignments, dropping out, or being expelled.

 • Risky or dangerous behaviors.
 This can include doing things you normally wouldn’t do, like driving under the influence, being involved in assault (either as a victim or perpetrator), getting into fights, stealing, or engaging in risky sexual behaviors or date rape.
 Many of these behaviors can be potentially lethal.